inchmeal/inchmeal.github.io/app/_posts/mathematics/howToProveIt/2016-01-06-how-to-prove-it-ch-6-sec-4.markdown

 title:  "How To Prove It, Ch-6 Sec-6.4, Strong Induction"
 tags: mathematics howToProveIt
 ---
-This post contains solutions of Chapter - 6, Section - 6.4, Strong Induction.
+This post contains solutions of Chapter - 6, Section - 6.4, Strong Induction from Velleman's book **How To Prove It**.

 <!--more-->